Lusito/blog/src/blog/pages/misc/stop-using-react.page.md

 ### Multi Page Applications

-If you have a use-case of mostly static content, like news-pages, wikipedia or similar, then a SPA framework is the worst choice you can make.
+If you have a use-case of mostly static content, like news-pages, Wikipedia or similar, then an SPA framework is the worst choice you can make.
 No matter which one you choose.
 The best you can do is generate most of the content completely static and only sprinkle in some JavaScript for the few dynamic parts.
 Ideally your website works for the most part completely without JavaScript (think [progressive enhancement](https://blog.lusito.info/tag/progressive-enhancement.html)).

 One framework I currently find interesting for exactly that reason is [Astro](https://astro.build).
 You have zero JavaScript delivered to the client by default and it's easy to learn since most of it is native web technology.
 If you need to write a more complex part like an on-page chat, you can do so in another framework and easily include it on-demand.
 Astro helps you with that!